aberrator9/BeetBot/README.md

 <p></p>
 <p>Automatically post music from a Spotify playlist to Reddit!</p>

 Any tracks added to a user-specified playlist will be periodically posted to a subreddit of choice.
-Beetbot pulls all relevant info about a track from Spotify, then uses a string comparison algorithm (npm string-similarity) to find a matching YouTube link, and posts it to Reddit using title formatting that is the convention for most music subreddits: `Artist - Title [genre] (year)`.
+BeetBot pulls all relevant info about a track from Spotify, then uses a string comparison algorithm (npm string-similarity) to find a matching YouTube link, and posts it to Reddit using title formatting that is the convention for most music subreddits: `Artist - Title [genre] (year)`.
 Posts occur on a scheduled interval (default 8 hours) and include optional "fuzzing," or randomized delay to make post times appear more organic.

 Don't worry about accidentally adding songs you've already posted; BeetBot will remember that for you and skip them automatically!
 It will also keep a list of songs for which it failed to find a reliable match on YouTube (see `notPosted.json`), in case you want to post those manually later.